angelo-hub/sleeper-duck-duck-goose/README.md

 ## Limitations

-The implimentation as a result of a reliance on class values and loops rather than 2-way message response, it feels more brittle.
+The implementation as a result of a reliance on class values and loops rather than 2-way message response, it feels more brittle.

+Not using the exported singleton's within these ipc classes makes things slightly messier as within the handler file coordination needs to happen where rather than directly calling a function on the singleton, the function is dependency injected into the constructor.
+Allows for more isolated unit testing, and clean separation of concerns but makes the code look more verbose.